• Home

 Daisy, Bellis perennis

 An abundant, small, low-lying plant visible in short turf, has white flowers with yellow centres and pink flecks that appear most of the year, except in freezing conditions.
 Daisies clearly demonstrate circadian rhythms, as during the course of each day the daisy's leaves flap, the flower petals open and close, the stem grows in spurts, and the stomata open and close.
 In fact, the modern name "daisy" comes from the original name "day's eye".
-Find out more about circadian rhythms in daisies and the genes that control them here.

 Growing and sourcing